asemio/SZXX/README.md

 - OR buffer rows until String cells can be read
 - OR work exclusively with spreadsheets that use Inline Strings and/or place the SST at the beginning of the XLSX file.

-<sub>At this point clever readers may be thinking that we could have the best of both worlds if we could process the XLSX file twice: once to extract the SST and another time with `stream_rows`.
+<sub>At this point clever readers are probably thinking that we could have the best of both worlds by processing the XLSX file twice: once to extract the SST and a second time with `stream_rows`.
 You are correct.
-If your use case allows for it, you can use `Xlsx.SST.from_zip` to extract the SST.</sub>
+If your use case allows for it, you can use `Xlsx.SST.from_zip` to extract the SST, then call `Xlsx.stream_rows_unparsed` and call `Xlsx.parse_row_with_sst` on each stream element.</sub>

 Keep reading to see how to design a solution for your use case.